Welcome to this Baja California travel guide.

 Is it safe to travel to Baja California?

-In Cabo San Lucas, it may be worse as the more touristy areas tend to attract opportunism, for both robbery and drug trafficking.
+You may find in Cabo San Lucas, it can be worse as the more touristy areas tend to attract opportunism, for both robbery and drug trafficking.

 If you know the consequences of your actions, then you will be able to expect what kind of experience you will have in this region.